masterrr/blog/feedback/ramina.md

 I was in a little hurry when we were finishing up and I had yet to buy socks to match my style, Ramina blazingly fast solved this by going on their own to nearby shop and buying items I had to buy while I was finishing up with shoes.

-I did and I will contact her when I need more style in my life.
+I did and I will contact her when I crave more style in my life.

 Dmitry Kurilo
 hello@dmitrykurilo.com